Phase projection errors in rf-driven optically pumped magnetometers: Theory

-The optical pumping rate $\gamma_\mathrm{p}$ gives rise to the creation of the spin orientation in direction of laser beam propagation direction $\vec{k}$.
-Please note that $|\vec{k}| = 1$ and $|\vec{S}(t)| \leq 1$, so that the pumping process acts towards a build up of maximal atomic spin orientation parallel to $\vec{k}$, counteracted by the spin relaxation.
-For simplicity, we assume isotropic relaxation of $\vec{S}$ that can be expressed as scalar relaxation rate $\gamma$ and is related to spin relaxation processes like collisions of atoms with the cell wall or other atoms or molecules in the cell \cite{Scholtes2014}.
+The optical pumping rate $\gamma_\mathrm{p}$ gives rise to the creation of spin orientation along the laser beam propagation direction $\vec{k}$.
+Please note that $|\vec{k}| = 1$ and $|\vec{S}(t)| \leq 1$, so that the pumping process tends to maximize the atomic spin orientation parallel to $\vec{k}$, counteracted by spin relaxation.
+For simplicity, we assume isotropic relaxation of $\vec{S}$ that can be expressed as scalar relaxation rate $\gamma$, representing spin relaxation processes like collisions of atoms with the cell wall or other atoms/molecules within the cell \cite{Scholtes2014}.